Edmen Shahbazyan: Ultimate Fighting Championship

 Shahbazyan faced Nassourdine Imavov on November 6, 2021, at UFC 268.
 He lost the fight via TKO due to elbows from crucifix position in round two.

 Shahbazyan faced Dalcha Lungiambula on December 10, 2022, at UFC 282.
 He won the fight via technical knockout in round two.
 This win earned him the Performance of the Night award.

 Shahbazyan faced Anthony Hernandez on May 20, 2023, at UFC Fight Night 223.
 He lost the fight via technical knockout in round three.

 Shahbazyan was scheduled to face Duško Todorović on March 23, 2024, at UFC on ESPN 53.
 However, Todorović pulled out due to a serious knee injury and was replaced by A.J.
 Dobson.
 Shahbazyan won the fight by knockout at the end of the first round.

 Shahbazyan faced Gerald Meerschaert on August 24, 2024 at UFC on ESPN 62.
-After landing a body blow and repeated ground strikes, he lost the fight via an arm-bar submission in the second round.
+After landing a body blow and repeated ground strikes, he lost the fight via an arm-triangle submission in the second round.

 Shahbazyan faced Dylan Budka on February 15, 2025 at UFC Fight Night 251.
 He won the fight by technical knockout in the first round.
 This fight earned him another Performance of the Night award.

 Shahbazyan faced Andre Petroski on June 14, 2025 at UFC on ESPN 69.
 He won the fight by unanimous decision.

 Shahbazyan faced André Muniz on October 4, 2025 at UFC 320.
 He won the fight via knockout in round one.

+Shahbazyan was scheduled to face Jun Yong Park on April 4, 2026 at UFC Fight Night 272.
+However, Park had to withdraw due to an injury, so the bout was scrapped.

+Shahbazyan faced Brendan Allen on June 6, 2026, at UFC Fight Night 278.
+He lost the fight by unanimous decision.
+This fight earned him his first $100,000 Fight of the Night award.

+Shahbazyan faced Brunno Ferreira on September 19, 2026 at UFC 331.
+He won the fight by unanimous decision.